Hasan-aga/my-report-app/README.md

 1. An ExpressJs backend server: which serves the client and the pdf template.
 2. A React client (created with Vite) which presents user with some data and enables editing and printing that data.

+We also have a deployment script that builds the docker images.

 ## Getting started

 To install the app we have a Docker Compose file that spins up two containers (server & client):